PedroAraozC/PedroAraozC/README.md

 ## Hello there! 🖖

-I'm **Pedro Araoz Colombres**, a passionate developer dedicated to creating innovative solutions using modern technologies like React JS, React Native, and Node JS.
+I'm **Pedro Aráoz**, a passionate developer dedicated to creating innovative solutions using modern technologies like React JS, React Native, and Node JS.
 I specialize in web development and have a strong focus on integrating services such as databases and third-party APIs to deliver robust and functional user experiences.

 ---